Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 - 39.81% female users

 To be honest, this falls roughly in line with what we expect, as the majority of big AI platforms lean towards male users.
-Still, a near 60/40 split is up there with one of the biggest we’ve seen – Grok is perhaps the only well-known platform to have a larger majority of male users.
+A near 60/40 split is up there with one of the bigger we’ve seen – Grok is perhaps the only well-known platform with a larger male majority.

-When it comes to user age distribution, it’s another similar story:
+When it comes to user age distribution, it’s a similar pattern to other platforms:

 | Age Group | Percentage of Users |